ReviewMate

 What it does

-- Renders your working-tree diff as a continuous, PR-style review inside VS Code (unified or side-by-side, syntax-highlighted).
+- Reviews your working-tree diff as a continuous, PR-style surface: unified or side-by-side, syntax-highlighted, with comments on any line or range.

 - Keeps comments anchored as code shifts.
-They drift with their lines, or go "outdated", never silently lost.
+They follow their lines, or go "outdated".
+They are never silently lost.

 Getting started